Vigipirate

 French Army Land Rover Defender Vigipirate door marking.

 Soldiers of the French Army on patrol at Strasbourg station 19 August, 2013.

-Vigipirate (Plan Vigipirate) is France's national security alert system.
+Vigipirate (Plan Vigipirate /fr/) is France's national security alert system.
 Created in 1978 through interministerial sessions and falling within the responsibilities of the prime minister, it has since been updated three times: in 1995 (following a terror bombing campaign), 2000 and 2004.

 Details

 Until 2014 the system defined four levels of threats represented by five colors: white, yellow, orange, red, scarlet.
 The levels called for specific security measures, including increased police or police/military mixed patrols in subways, train stations and other vulnerable locations.

 In February 2014 the levels were simplified to 'vigilance' (or surveillance) and 'attack alert'.
 In December 2016, they were reorganized in three levels: 'vigilance', 'heightened security/risk of attack' and 'attack emergency'.

-The name "Vigipirate" is an acronym of vigilance et protection des installations contre les risques d'attentats terroristes à l'explosif ("surveillance and protection of facilities against the risk of terrorist bombing attacks").
+The name "Vigipirate" is an acronym of vigilance et protection des installations contre les risques d'attentats terroristes à l'explosif (lit. 'surveillance and protection of facilities against the risk of terrorist bombing attacks').